bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

   <img src="Ch2_PPF_OC.png" alt="Ch2_PPF" width="400">
 </p>

-1. Equate production if the country only produced either of the good
+Step 1: Equate production if the country only produced either of the good

 $$ 50 \text{ mil barrels of oil} = 30 \text{ hundred thousand cars}$$

+Step 2: Since we are increasing the production of cars make the right hand side one
+$$ \frac{50}{30} \text{ mil barrels of oil} = 1 \text{ hundred thousand cars}$$

+Step 3: Car production increases by $15-9=6$ so make the right hand side 6 by multiplying both sides by 6

+$$
+&\frac{50}{30}*6 \text{ mil barrels of oil} = 6 \text{ hundred thousand cars} \\
+\Leftrightarrow & 10 \text{ mil barrels of oil} = 6 \text{ hundred thousand cars}
+$$

+Additional notes
 - Economic growth results in the PPF shifting outwards
 - Shape of PPF
     - If the PPF is a straight line the opporunity cost is constant
     - If the PPF is bowing outwards the opporunity cost in increasing
     - If the PPF is bowing inwards the opporunity cost in decreasing
 ### Positive statement vs Normative statement

 - Positive statement - Statement that are testable